www.schorsch.com

 Extruded TRACEs

-Traces will appear as a single polygon or as a box if the thickness is not zero.
+Traces will appear as a single polygon or as a box if the thickness is non-zero.

 Extruded SOLIDs

-Solids will appear as a single polygon or as a box if the thickness is not zero.
+Solids will appear as a single polygon or as a box if the thickness is non-zero.

 Extruded CIRCLEs

-Circles will appear as a ring with a inner radius of zero or as a cylinder/tube with a ring at either end if their thickness is different from zero.
+Circles will appear as a ring with a inner radius of zero or as a cylinder/tube with a ring at either end if their thickness is non-zero.

 Extruded ARCs

-Arcs with a thickness different from zero will be segmented according to the given arc tolerance.
+Arcs with non-zero thickness will be segmented according to the given arc tolerance.

 Extruded LINEs

-Lines with a thickness different from zero will appear as a single polygon.
+Lines with non-zero thickness will appear as a single polygon.

 Extruded 2D-PLINEs

-2d-polylines with a thickness different from zero will appear as a set of polygons.
-With R14, this includes lightweight polylines.
+2d-polylines with non-zero thickness will appear as a set of polygons.

 Wide 2D-PLINEs

-2d-polylines with a starting width different from zero set in their header entity (not the vertexes!) will appear as a polygon following the trace of the polyline with a constant width.
+2d-polylines with a non-zero starting width set in their header entity (not the vertexes!) will appear as a polygon following the trace of the polyline with a constant width.
 This option will override the one below for poly- lines that match both categories.
 Together with a thickness and the respective option set this will will result in a kind of a quadrilateral worm.
-With R14, this includes lightweight polylines.

 3D-MESHes